MPIA Records Request

 No. The PIA attempts to balance the public’s right to access government records with other policies that respect the privacy or confidentiality of certain information.

-For example, some public records are confidential under federal or state statutes, under court rules, or under various common law privileges such as attorney-client privilege and executive privilege.
+For example, some public records are confidential under federal or state statutes, court rules, or various standard law privileges such as attorney-client privilege and executive privilege.
 SG §10-615.
-The PIA itself also protects certain records from disclosure (for example, firearm records, criminal history, personnel records, and certain personal information in Motor Vehicle Administration records).
-In addition, some information contained in public records must remain confidential (for example, an individual’s medical information, confidential commercial information and trade secrets).
+The PIA also protects certain records from disclosure (for example, firearm records, criminal history, personnel records, and certain personal information in Motor Vehicle Administration records).
+In addition, some information contained in public records must remain confidential (for example, an individual’s medical information, commercial information, and trade secrets).
 SG §10-616, 10-617.
 In some cases, these protections may be waived.

-Other records may be withheld if the agency decides that disclosure of those records would be “contrary to the public interest.”
+Other records may be withheld if the agency decides that disclosing those records would be “contrary to the public interest.”
 Examples of records subject to discretionary disclosure include investigatory records, information related to academic, licensing, and employment examinations, and documents of a pre-decisional and deliberative nature.
 SG §10-618.

 Is there a charge for obtaining records under the PIA?

 Yes, the PIA allows an agency to charge a “reasonable fee” for copies of public records.
 An agency may also charge a reasonable fee for searching for a public record – a charge that may include the time required for locating and reviewing the record.
-The first two hours of search time are free, but an extensive search may prove time-consuming and therefore expensive.
-Thus, it is in both your interest and the agency’s interest to ensure that a PIA request clearly and accurately describes the records sought.
+The first two hours of search time are free, but an extensive search may be time-consuming and expensive.
+Thus, it is in both your and the agency’s interests to ensure that a PIA request clearly and accurately describes the records sought.
 Agencies may choose to waive fees in particular cases.
-You will be notified about any potential fee prior to the PIA request being fulfilled.
+Before the PIA request is fulfilled, you will be notified about any potential fee.